NeoLorenzo/Life-Sim/README.md

 ### Phase 0.5: UX Polish & Advanced UI
 *   **Advanced Visualization:**
-    *   **Rich Text:** Events in the log are color-coded (e.g., Red for Danger, Green for Money) for faster readability.
-    *   **Interactive History:** Past years are grouped; clicking a year expands/collapses its details.
     *   **Agent Portrait:** A visual representation in the Left Panel based on appearance stats.
 *   **Dynamic Menus:**
-    *   **Categorized Actions:** The Right Panel splits into tabs (Activities, Assets, Relationships) rather than a single list.
     *   **Responsive Design:** Support for true full-screen resizing.

 ### Phase 1: Genetics, Growth & Identity